Sunday, June 30, 2024

 Closest friends by definition cannot test the limits of our time, love or energy.
 We love them, we make time for them, we preserve our energy for them.
 If one thing falls through, we schedule another.
 Best friends are called that for a reason; they are not second best in our lives.

 Miller writes that the "silences around a medium friendship are recognizable . . . to anyone who [hears] 'I'll call you' too many times."
-One man wonders whether his feeling that a friend in crisis depends upon him too much is a result of his own sense of self-importance rather than any neediness in her.
+One man wonders whether his feeling that a friend depends upon him too much is a result of his own sense of self-importance rather than any neediness in her.
 But being a "medium friendship," they never approach it.
 Another person is hurt to be introduced as a "work friend."
 "I thought we were closer than that," he thinks, but never says.
 Another is confused because her friend cancels and doesn't follow up to reschedule.

 "Such an imbalance confounds and wounds us," the author says," leaving us feeling powerless, angry or self-critical.
 But we have no recourse."
 Our friendships are bound by invisible lines we may not even be aware of ourselves.